osquery/osquery/docs/wiki/deployment/debugging.md

 }
 ```

-In this example, I've added a C-style comment which [used](https://github.com/facebook/osquery/issues/1689) to be allowed in boost 1.58, but was deprecated and removed in 1.59.
+This example contains a C-style comment which was allowed in boost 1.58, but is deprecated and removed in 1.59.
 To be future-proof, stick to the JSON specification and do not include comments.

 ### Scheduled query failures and the watchdog